mattweil/rutgers-course-sniper/README.md

 <h1>Rutgers Course Sniper</h1>

-RU Core is a JavaScript application that allows Rutgers students to quickly find classes that satisfy core requirements.
+ Rutgers Course Sniper is a command line project written in Java that allows you to be notified when a particular section in a course becomes available, automatically register for a course and a lot more.

-<h2>Getting Started</h2>
+ <h2>How to use</h2>